Top of the page

 Many people have no side effects from COVID-19 vaccines.
 If you do have side effects, they tend to be mild and go away in a few days.
 Common side effects may include:

-Children age 5 years and younger may also get upset easily, cry, have an earache, or may not want to eat.
+Children age 5 years and younger may also get upset easily, be sleepy, cry, or may not want to eat.

 Call Health Link at (811) to report any serious or unusual side effects.
 It’s rare to have a serious side effect.

-Rare events after getting the Janssen (Johnson & Johnson) vaccine
+Rare events after getting an mRNA or protein-based COVID-19 vaccine

-In the first 7 days after getting the Pfizer-BioNTech, Moderna, or Novavax vaccines, there have been very rare reports of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining around the heart).
-This inflammation can cause shortness of breath, chest pain or pressure, or a very fast or abnormal heart rate.
+There have been very rare reports of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining around the heart) in the first 7 days after getting an mRNA or protein-based COVID-19 vaccine.
+These rare events can cause shortness of breath, chest pain or pressure, or a very fast or abnormal heart rate.
 Get medical help right away if you have any of these symptoms.